codeclown/yea/README.md

 - Understands Content-Type
   - Decodes JSON responses by default
 - [Works on modern browsers](#browser-support)
+  - See [polyfills](#polyfills) for a list of polyfills if you target very old browsers
 - No external dependencies
-  - See [polyfills](#polyfills) for a list of polyfills you might need for older browsers
+- Quite small (<2.5KB minified)
 - [Fully tested](/test/specs)

+Why not use fetch, axios, jQuery, etc..?
+See [COMPARISON.md](COMPARISON.md).

 ## Installation